How Colossal sold investors on a quest to resurrect a woolly mammoth – TechCrunch

 About 1 million plant and animal species are threatened with extinction.
 Colossal’s mammoth project, should it succeed, would suggest they have developed the capacity to both repopulate recently dead creatures, and even perform what Lamm calls “genetic rescue” to stop them from disappearing in the first place.

-Genetic rescue is the process of increasing genetic diversity in an endangered population – this could be achieved through gene-editing, or in some cases, cloning new individuals to create a wider gene pool (provided the clone and the existing animals have different enough genes).
+Genetic rescue is the process of increasing genetic diversity in an endangered population — this could be achieved through gene-editing, or in some cases, cloning new individuals to create a wider gene pool (provided the clone and the existing animals have different enough genes).
 There is already some evidence that this is possible.
-In February 2021, a black footed ferret named Elizabeth Ann became the first cloned endangered species native to North America.
+In February 2021, a black-footed ferret named Elizabeth Ann became the first cloned endangered species native to North America.
 She was cloned from the DNA housed in frozen tissue samples collected in 1988.

 Bringing back extinct species might help combat a consequence of climate change, but it doesn’t solve the root problem.
-As long as the human- based drivers of climate change remain in-tact, there’s not much hope for a newly reborn creature that was killed by climate change the first time; in fact, fluctuating climates were one reason megafauna died off in the first place.
+As long as the human-based drivers of climate change remain in-tact, there’s not much hope for a newly reborn creature that was killed by climate change the first time; in fact, fluctuating climates were one reason megafauna died off in the first place.

-And, there could be serious ecosystem ramifications from re-wilding long-dead species, like spreading novel disease, displacing existing species, and altering the actual landscape (elephants are ecosystem engineers, after all).
+And, there could be serious ecosystem ramifications from re-wilding long-dead species, like spreading novel disease, displacing existing species and altering the actual landscape (elephants are ecosystem engineers, after all).

 If tackling biodiversity is part of Colossal’s core pitch, why go directly for the mammoth when there are species that might be saved right now?
-Lamm notes that the company may also try to edit the genomes of Asian elephants to make them more resilient, however, the mammoth project remains the company’s “north star.”
+Lamm notes that the company may also try to edit the genomes of Asian elephants to make them more resilient; however, the mammoth project remains the company’s “north star.”

 The argument, from Lamm’s perspective, is that the mammoth project is a moonshot.
 Even if the company shoots for the moon and lands among the stars, they will have to develop proprietary technology for de-extinction that might then be licensed or sold to potential buyers.

-“It’s very similar to the Apollo program – which was a literal moonshot.
+“It’s very similar to the Apollo program — which was a literal moonshot.
 A bunch of technologies were created along the way.
-Things like GPS, the fundamentals of the internet, and semiconductors.
+Things like GPS, the fundamentals of the internet and semiconductors.
 All those were highly monetizable,” he says.

 In short, the mammoth project is more like an incubator for developing a host of intellectual property.
 That might include projects like artificial wombs or other applications of CRISPR, Lamm notes.
 These products will still face massive scientific hurdles — existing artificial womb projects aren’t even near entering human trials — but those hurdles might be slightly more achievable than living, breathing beings.

 Not that Colossal doesn’t have plenty of interim plans while that research is being done.
 The company is also out to create an especially memorable brand along the way.
-Lamm says you could think of the brand as “Harvard meets MTV” says Lamm.
+Lamm says you could think of the brand as “Harvard meets MTV.”

-Though there’s no company that Lamm says is a direct comparison to Colossal, he mentioned several large space brands and agencies like Blue Origin, SpaceX, and notably NASA in our conversation — “I think that NASA is the best brand the United States ever made,” he notes.
+Though there’s no company that Lamm says is a direct comparison to Colossal, he mentioned several large space brands and agencies, like Blue Origin, SpaceX and notably NASA in our conversation — “I think that NASA is the best brand the United States ever made,” he notes.

-“If you look at SpaceX and Blue Origin and Virgin, my 91 year-old grandmother knew these guys went to space.
-ULA and other people have been launching rockets and putting satellites up there for decades – nobody cared.
+“If you look at SpaceX and Blue Origin and Virgin, my 91-year-old grandmother knew these guys went to space.
+ULA and other people have been launching rockets and putting satellites up there for decades — nobody cared.
 These companies did a great job of bringing the public in,” he says.

 It’s all a bit reminiscent of Elon Musk’s plan for sending humans to Mars, although Starship (the vehicle that’s supposed to get us there) hasn’t moved beyond prototype test flights.